horstoeko/zugferd/.github/pull_request_template.md

-## Pull request requirements
+# Pull request requirements

-- Open or reference an accepted issue before starting larger changes.
+Please read and confirm the following requirements before submitting this pull request.

+Pull requests that do not contain the requested information, contain unchecked mandatory confirmations, or appear to be unreviewed bulk-generated submissions may be closed without further review.

 - Submit only one logical change per pull request.
-- Explain why the change is necessary.
+- Explain the problem being solved and why the change is necessary.
+- Reference an existing issue for larger changes, new features, broad refactorings, or other changes that have not previously been discussed with the maintainers.
-- Add or update meaningful tests.
+- Add or update meaningful tests where applicable.
-- Confirm that you have personally reviewed and tested every submitted change.
+- Personally review, understand, and test every submitted change.
-- Unrequested bulk refactorings, formatting changes, generated documentation changes, and repository-wide mechanical edits may be closed without review.
+- Do not submit unrelated formatting changes, generated documentation changes, repository-wide mechanical edits, or unsolicited bulk refactorings.
-- The submitter remains fully responsible for generated or automated content.
+- You remain fully responsible for all submitted content, including automated or AI-assisted changes.
-- Automated or AI-supported changes are only permitted if the submitter has checked, tested and comprehensibly justified each change themselves.
+- Automated or AI-assisted changes are accepted only when every change has been personally reviewed, understood, tested, and clearly justified by the submitter.

 # Description

+Describe the problem and the proposed solution.

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Explain why this change is necessary and provide any relevant context.
+List any new dependencies introduced by this change.

-Fixes # (issue)
+Related issue: #

-## Type of change
+# Type of change

-Please delete options that are not relevant.
+Select all applicable options.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
+- [ ] Refactoring without functional changes
+- [ ] Performance improvement
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Documentation change
-- [ ] This change requires a documentation update
+- [ ] Breaking change

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B
+- [ ] Other

+# Testing

+Describe exactly how you tested the change.

+Include the commands you ran, the relevant test cases, and any instructions required to reproduce the results.

-**Test Configuration**:
+**Test configuration**

-* OS:
-* OS Version:
+- Operating system:
+- Operating system version:
-* PHP Version:
+- PHP version:
+- Relevant dependency versions:

-# Checklist:
+# Mandatory checklist

+- [ ] This pull request contains one logical change.
-- [ ] My code follows the style guidelines of this project
+- [ ] I have explained why this change is necessary.
-- [ ] I have performed a self-review of my own code
+- [ ] I have personally reviewed every changed file.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I understand the submitted code and can explain how it works.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have tested the change locally.
+- [ ] Existing tests pass locally.
-- [ ] My changes generate no new warnings
+- [ ] My changes introduce no new warnings or static-analysis errors.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added or updated meaningful tests where applicable.
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have updated the documentation where necessary.
+- [ ] I have not included unrelated formatting, generated, or mechanical changes.
+- [ ] I accept full responsibility for automated or AI-assisted content contained in this pull request.

+# Additional information

+Add screenshots, logs, benchmark results, migration notes, compatibility considerations, or other information that may help reviewers evaluate the change.